rajusharmadata/cpp/DSA/Linked list/Alogrithms.md

     newNode->next = head;
     head = newNode;
 }
-Usage:
+Usage Example:

 cpp
 Copy code
 list.insertAtBeginning(10); // List: 10 -> NULL
 Insert at the End

-Inserts a new node at the end of the list.
+Add a new node at the end of the list.

 cpp
 Copy code